 Inspiring Creative Expression

-Formed in 2006, InnerSense is a registered charity which for many years provided multi-sensory creative arts workshops for people with a wide range of learning disabilities across the spectrum, including moderate, severe, profound and multiple disability.
+Formed in 2006, InnerSense was a registered charity which for many years provided multi-sensory creative arts workshops for people with a wide range of learning disabilities across the spectrum, including moderate, severe, profound and multiple disability.
 Many clients had additional sensory and physical impairments and/or challenging behaviour making interacting and communicating very difficult.

-The InnerSense App provides a unique resource of multisensory theatre ideas and practical methods for engaging people of all ages and abilities.
+This website provides a unique resource of multisensory theatre ideas and practical methods for engaging people of all ages and abilities.
 You can also find detailed ways of working with different props and resources, and how to run themed activities and workshops on our Resources page.

 Experience shows that a lighting change, the sound of an instrument, the texture of a beautiful cloth, a puppet, can elicit incredible responses and creativity.
-When planning the workshops all of these components are carefully considered and implemented.
+When planning the workshops all of these components were carefully considered and implemented.